NumbersAlpha/Family-Tree/README.md

 //let BDepth equal 0

-//while personB is not null,
+//while (personB is not null){

 //increment BDepth

 //push personB.name into BLineage

-//make personB equal personB.parent
+//make personB equal personB.parent}

 //if A and B are equal, print(‘Person A and Person B are the same person!’)